tonysofthonda/olympus_ms_ackgm_hdm/README.md

 # Monitor Ackgm_hdm

-Its purpose is to review via a scheduller job if **Maxtransit API** provide fixed orders to be validated and set .
+Its purpose is to review via a scheduller job if **Maxtransit API** provide fixed orders to be validated and set envio_flag as false.

 Once the application has started a shceduller starts running with a customizable parameter of timelapse.